 Specialized medical services

-And among the occupational therapists two are certified respiratory therapists.
+And among the occupational therapists one is certified respiratory therapist.

 The hospital also accepts the following qualifications recognized by the Ministry of Health, Labour and Welfare.

 1.Cardiovascular rehabilitation (I)

 3.Disuse syndrome rehabilitation (I)

 Information for Outpatients

 |Revisit with appointment||8:30 am to 3:00 pm|